-- Ectomorph.
+Ectomorph.
 This body type is naturally thin because of a relatively high metabolic rate.
-Ectomorphs should aim for a ratio of 25 percent protein, 55 percent carbohydrates, and 20 percent fat.
+Ectomorphs should aim for a ratio of 25% protein, 55% carbohydrates, and 20% fat.

-- Endomorph.
+Endomorph.
 Endomorph body type is naturally heavier with a slower metabolism.
-These clients should eat a ratio closer to 35 percent protein, 25 percent carbohydrates, and 40 percent fat.
+These clients should eat a ratio closer to 35% protein, 25% carbohydrates, and 40% fat.

-- Mesomorph.
-A mesomorph has an athletic body and builds muscle fairly easily.
-A ratio of 30 percent protein, 40 percent carbs, and 30 percent fat is ideal.
+Mesomorph.
+A mesomorph has an athletic body and easily builds lean muscle.
+A ratio of 30% protein, 40% carbs, and 30% fat is ideal.

 Keep in mind that not everyone fits neatly into one body type category.
-But this is a good place to start for your client who wants to consider all her macros.
-She can start with the guidelines for the body type she is closest to and adjust as needed for weight loss or maintenance or for muscle building.
+But this is a good place to start for a female client who wants to consider all her macros.
+She can start with the guidelines for the body type she is closest to and adjust as needed for weight loss or maintenance, or muscle building.

 Because the evidence from research is mixed, don’t get too bent out of shape trying to figure out specifics of eating protein after a workout.
 What is clear is that the overall protein you consume in a day is more important to muscle and fitness gains than timing protein consumption.